wngo1337/neoquest-auto/README.md

 The only user interaction required is choosing the corresponding program option to complete each part of the game.

+**2024/04/27 update:** I am not sure when it started, but Neopets has an incredibly annoying sitewide page hiccup that sometimes occurs when performing an action.
+This not only causes page loads to fail in battle, but also causes movement actions to be unpredictably duplicated.
+Unfortunately, this means that **path following/navigation with this program is not reliable right now**, though autobattle/training still handles page load failures properly.

 As of now, the program does not keep track of game state on exit.
 This may change in the future, but make sure you can run each function to completion before starting.